 During your study, you may need to cut back on hours worked or dramatically change your scheduling to focus on certification.
 It’s a great idea to talk with your employers about your intentions and find a time to study that suits everyone’s needs.
 In the long run, your employer will see the benefits they also receive through your certification and will most likely be more than willing to assist you in whatever way they can.

-Costs Versus Benefits
+Costs Versus Benefits – Is It Worth It?

 When it comes to the associated costs with PMP certification, it is wise to take into consideration the outcome once you have completed and passed the exam.
 Weighing your price-to-benefit ratios, you can easily see that certification will advance your career in many ways: it will increase your earning ability, it will improve your workplace skill set, and it will open opportunities you may never have thought were possible.